hyperspy/hyperspy/doc/user_guide/io.rst

     >>> s = hs.load("filename", signal_type="EELS")

-If the loaded file contains several datasets, the :py:func:`~.io.load` function will return a list of the corresponding signals:
+If the loaded file contains several datasets, the :py:func:`~.api.load` function will return a list of the corresponding signals:

 .. code-block:: python